MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-facebook.md

 To use **Facebook** as an identity provider, you need to [create an app in Facebook](https://developers.facebook.com) with a redirect URL.
 For detailed steps about creating an app in Facebook, refer to [Facebook for Developers: Create an app](https://developers.facebook.com/docs/development/create-an-app).

 > [!NOTE]
 > The Reply URL is used by the Facebook app to redirect users to the portal after the authentication succeeds.
-If your portal uses a custom domain name, you might have a different URL than the one provided here.​
+If your website uses a custom domain name, you might have a different URL than the one provided here.​

 To create an app in Facebook: